College Ice Hockey In Albany NY

 Like Union, Rensselaer Polytechnic Institute also fields both men's and women's NCAA Division I ice hockey teams each year.
 Both teams play their home games at Houston Field House on the eastern side of the Troy campus.

-Siena College has a men's club team that plays in the Super East Collegiate Hockey League.
+Siena College has a men's club team that plays in the American Collegiate Hockey Association's Super East Collegiate Hockey League.
 Their home ice is the Albany County Hockey Facility and the team plays both league and non-league games throughout the season.

 Hockey in the Capital Region is fun for everyone, including both participants and spectators.
 There are also lots of other sporting events in Albany, like college basketball, hard-hitting lacrosse games, and more for you to enjoy.